Keeping Fit, Staying Active: Healthy Lives for Seniors

 It’s a fact of life that as we age our mobility can sometimes become restricted, and it’s harder to keep as active as we would like.
 That doesn’t mean that we need to forget exercising as we age.
-In fact, it becomes all the more important to keep moving so that you remain as supple as possible for as long as you can.
+In fact, it becomes all the more important to keep moving as well as ensuring you have the appropriate Medicare plan so that you remain as supple as possible for as long as you can.

 Exercises for Seniors

 If you’re living in a smaller place like an apartment or are in an assisted living space there are lots of ways you can keep fit without having to buy expensive equipment or even worry about having to make a trip to the gym.

 It’s never too late to start exercising.
 Even gentle, low impact workouts can make a huge difference, but it’s important to remember that you need to take into account your level of fitness before you begin any exercise regimen.
 Don’t start on anything high impact if you’ve never done anything more strenuous than walking a couple of blocks to the grocery store!